 The research in our group is carried out by an international team of staff scientists, postdocs, and graduate students.
 We are always looking for bright, motivated people to join us.
 Please contact me to discuss opportunities.

-An up-to-date listing of my publications is available on Google Scholar or the arXiv.
+A complete up-to-date listing of my publications is available on Google Scholar or the arXiv.
 You can also find PDFs via our group publications page.

 - R. Srinivas, S. C. Burd, H. M. Knaack, R. T. Sutherland, A. Kwiatkowski, S. Glancy, E. Knill, D. J. Wineland, D. Leibfried, A. C. Wilson, D. T. C. Allcock, and D. H. Slichter.
 “High-fidelity laser-free universal control of trapped-ion qubits.”
 Nature 597, 209 (2021).
 PDF Journal